Gbertaz/NonBlockingDallas/README.md

 # Non blocking temperature sensor library for Arduino

 This simple library for Arduino implements a machine state for reading the **Maxim Integrated DS18B20 temperature sensor** without blocking the main loop() of the sketch.
-It is designed for a **continuos sensor reading** every amount of time configurable by the developer.\
+It is designed for a **continuos sensor reading** every amount of time configurable by the developer.
+It is also possible to request a new sensor reading on the fly by calling the *requestTemperature()* function.

 While the conversion is in progress, the main loop() continues to run so that the sketch can execute other tasks.
 When the temperature reading is ready, a callback is invoked.
 At full resolution the conversion time takes up to 750 milliseconds, a huge amount of time, thus the importance of the library to avoid blocking the sketch execution.

 # Features